acentswap/docs2-wiki/get-started/using-pancakeswap-without-centralized-exchanges.md

 ---
 description: >-
-  You don't need an account with Binance, Coinbase, Kraken, Huobi, OKEx or any other centralized exchange to start using AcentSwap!
+  You don't need an account with Acent, Coinbase, Kraken, Huobi, OKEx or any other centralized exchange to start using AcentSwap!
 ---